 In addition, there are plenty of expansion packs you can download from producers like Chris Lord Alge, Terry Date, and David Bendeth.

-What are your favorite drum VST plugins?
-Let us known down in the comments below.
+I hope my article showcasing the best drum VST plugins has helped you in your quest for better productions.
+What are your favorites?
+Let us know down in the comments below.
 We’d love to hear from you!